uikit/uikit-site/docs/pages/filter.md

 ## Active state

-Add the `.uk-active` class to filter control, and the filter will be applied initially.
+Add the `.uk-active` class to a filter control, and the filter will be applied initially.

 ```html
 <div uk-filter="target: .js-filter">